semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 **Developers** primarily interact with Semgrep when Semgrep scans a project, then notifies users of issues in their code.
 Issues detected by Semgrep are called **findings**.
 The pattern-matching logic by which Semgrep detects a finding is encapsulated in a **rule**.
 Semgrep performs various static analyses to detect bugs, vulnerabilities in dependencies, and leaked secrets.

-## Type of findings by resolution

-You can receive several types of findings with different ways of resolving them.

-Code finding - refactor your code
-Dependency finding - upgrade or change the library License finding - change the library
-Secrets finding - rotate the secret

 ## How developers use Semgrep

 Your interactions with Semgrep vary depending on your organization's deployment of it.